Dealing with Difference Institute

 - Dr. Heather Hackman, Founder, Hackman Consulting Group.
 Cultural diversity, social justice, and equity education

 - Ms. Janice Mandell, Director of St. Paul (MN) Central Theatre Touring Company and the ArtsLiteracy Project.
 Theatre as learning tool

 - Dr. Rozelle "Prexy" Nesbitt, Chicago-based educator and social justice activist whose focus has been on African history, apartheid, and racism

 - Dr. John Ogbu, (deceased), Professor of Anthropology, University of California, Berkeley, author of Black American Students in an Affluent Suburb: A Study of Black Disengagement

-- Dr. Gary Orfield, Professor of Education, Law, Political Science and Urban Planning.
+- Dr. Gary Orfield, Professor of Education, Law, Political Science and Urban Planning at University of California-Los Angeles.
 Co-director of the Civil Rights Project/Proyecto Derechos Civiles

 - Dr. Carlos J. Ovando, Professor of Curriculum.
 Instruction, and Educational Leadership, Arizona State University.
 Bilingual education

 - Dr. Thomas Parham, Vice Chancellor of Student Affairs, University of California, Irvine.
 Counseling, African American identity development